Prostate Cancer Screening and Prevention

 Screening guidelines for normal-risk men:

-Offer annual screening to all normal risk men age 50 or older after discussion of the benefits and harms
+Discuss annual PSA screening to normal risk men age 55-69 after discussion of the benefits and harms

 Prostate specific antigen (PSA) measured annually